Technicolor expects to out-run market growth for TV set-top boxes

 He said that in North America, Technicolor, which competes with Pace, Cisco and Arris, was growing much faster than the market and would continue to do so.

-"The first half of next year is looking good," he said, adding that he was less favourable on South America, where the group already has about 50 percent of the market.
+"The first half of next year is looking good," he said, adding that he was less favorable on South America, where the group already has about 50 percent of the market.

 He said his optimism was based on his view that the market was about to enter into a "massive" refresh cycle, driven by LTE mobile broadband becoming embedded into devices and growth of the new WiFi standard 802.11ac.